pbiswell/pbiswell.github.io/_posts/2021-6-21-The-Beginning.md

 title: The Beginning.
 ---

-This will be a blog to post updates regarding projects, amoungst other things.
+This will be a blog to post updates regarding projects, amongst other things.